ara3d/ara3d-studio/README.md

-# Status: September 1st 2025

-**NOTE**: The previous release (made on August 28th) had a showstopper bug which is being fixed.
-The release has been removed and we will make a new one as soon as possible.

----

 # Ara 3D Studio

 [**Ara 3D Studio**](https://github.com/ara3d/ara3d-studio/releases) is a free Windows desktop application for loading, viewing, and querying large 3D models such as those used in architecture, engineering, construction, and urban planning.
 You can load GLTF, GLB, VIM, DAE,